sthenic/cadmus/doc/_source/python/installing.rst

 .. important::

-    Cadmus is only compatible with Python3 so make sure you use the correct package manager if you have multiple versions of Python installed on your system.
+    Cadmus is only compatible with Python 3 so make sure you use the correct package manager if you have multiple versions of Python installed on your system.